Free PDF Books

 "Imagination is the true magic carpet."

 May 31, 1898 – December 24, 1993.
-Norman Vincent Peale was a minister, professional speaker and author of 45 books, with his most famous work being The Power of Positive Thinking (click for ePub).
+Norman Vincent Peale was a minister, professional speaker and author of 45 books, with his most famous work being The Power of Positive Thinking.
 During the 20th-century, he was one of the most influential ministers in the United States.
 In 1984, President Ronald Reagan awarded Peale the Presidential Medal of Freedom, (the highest civilian honor in the United States), for his contributions to the field of theology.
 He died of a stroke at age 95 in Pawling, New York.

-Click for Free Books by Norman Vincent Peale.
+Discover Free Books by Norman Vincent Peale.

 Catherine Ponder